barreleye/barreleye/CONTRIBUTING.md

 ## Bugs

 Barreleye is using [GitHub issues](https://github.com/barreleye/barreleye/issues) to manage bugs.
-We keep a close eye on them.
 Before filing a new issue, try to ensure your problem does not already exist.

 ---

 ## Before Submitting a Pull Request

+We highly appreciate your effort to contribute, but we recommend you talk to a maintainer before spending a lot of time making a pull request that may not align with the project roadmap.

 The Barreleye core team will review your pull request and either merge it, request changes, or close it.

 ## Contribution Prerequisites

-- You have [Rust](https://www.rust-lang.org/) v1.75+ installed.
+- You have [Rust](https://www.rust-lang.org/) v1.80+ installed.
 - You are familiar with [Git](https://git-scm.com).

 **Before submitting your pull request** make sure the following requirements are fulfilled: